Seagate/cortx-k8s/doc/cortx-aws-k8s-installation.md

 ## 3 Install CORTX

-**NOTE**: You can opt:-
+**NOTE**: For this setup, you can opt:-
 1. To use container images hosted on the [repostitory](https://github.com/Seagate/cortx/pkgs/container/cortx-all)

-2. Generate the cortx-all container image yourself, follow the guidelines [here](https://github.com/Seagate/cortx/tree/main/doc/community-build/docker/cortx-all)
+2. Generate the cortx-all container image yourself, following the guidelines [here](https://github.com/Seagate/cortx/tree/main/doc/community-build/docker/cortx-all)

-    - On bastion host to generate the image.
+    - Generate the image on the bastion host.

     - Save the docker image.
       ```